 Like the street scuffle at the start of this post, John’s friends have unintentionally joined in the fight against John’s true self and with John’s false self—the self that John is trying to project to the world.

-Self-hatred is insidious and it cannot be outrun by performance or applause.
-It can only be removed by surgery in the brightest of lights—the light of God—and it can only be healed by the truest of Loves.
+Shame is insidious and it cannot be outrun by performance or applause.
+It can only be removed by surgery in the brightest of lights and healed by the truest of Loves.

-I’m still on my own journey out of shame and self-hatred, and I’m grateful for discerning others willing to stop awhile and ask me to shine a light into places I may otherwise rush past.
-Men and women like these aren’t afraid of naming sin, nor do they excuse it, but they also aren’t so eager for me to have victory over sin that they would use (or even permit) my shame or self-loathing to get me there.
+Men and women like these aren’t afraid of naming sin, nor do they excuse it, but they also aren’t so eager to claim victory over sin that they would use (or even permit) your shame or self-loathing to get you there.